Jetendar-maheshwari/News-rss-web-feeds/README.md

 ## Setup

 1. Clone the repository.
-2. Configure your database settings in `action.php`.
+2. Configure your database settings in `Api.php`.
 3. Run the project on a PHP-enabled server.

 ## Usage